 Master node: A Master eNB (in EN-DC), Master ng-eNB (in NGEN-DC) or a Master gNB (in NE-DC).

-MCG bearer: in MR-DC, a radio bearer with an RLC bearer only in the MCG.
+MCG bearer: in MR-DC, a radio bearer with one or two RLC bearers only in the MCG.

 MN terminated bearer: in MR-DC, a radio bearer for which PDCP is located in the MN.